 - Jewelry made from steel that is ISO 10993-6, 10993-10, and/or10993-11 compliant (EEC Nickel Directive compliant is generally reasonably priced and safe to use for new piercings.
 American Society of Testing and Materials (ASTM), is an organization that isn’t related to the government, but sets high standards for all kinds of materials that are manufactured in the U.S. The European organization that is similar to the ASTM is called the “ISO“.

 Implant grade stainless steel is least likely to produce a foreign body reaction or infection in the skin.
-Other safe choices for new piercings are metals such as gold (at least 18 karat), titanium, or niobium.
+Other safe choices for new piercings are metals such as gold, titanium, or niobium.
 All of these cost more than implant grade stainless steel.

-Gold jewelry should be at least 18 karat (75% gold) for new piercings and at least 14k gold, nickel-free white, or yellow gold for healed piercings.
+Gold jewelry should be at least 14 karat or higher (solid gold, nickel-free white or yellow gold) for new piercings.
 Gold-filled or gold-plated jewelry should never be used in any piercings because the metal is very thin.
 The finish wears away easily and it chips with slightest contact of the body.
 Some people have difficulty with white gold because it contains “nickel” – a metal that many people are allergic to.

-Titanium that is ASTM F-67 compliant can be used for new piercings.
+Titanium (Ti6Al4V ELI) that is ASTM F136 compliant or ISO 5832-3 compliant and Titanium that is ASTM F67 compliant can be used for new piercings.
 Titanium is also used for surgical implants in the body.
 For example, titanium implants are used for shoulder replacement surgery because they are lightweight and porous.
 There are actually tiny pores in the metal that allow tissue in the body to attach to it.
 For this reason, it’s recommended that titanium jewelry be highly polished to reduce the “porosity” (pores or very tiny holes in the metal).